thursday, October 17, 2019

 - Susan Korabek, mother of Landon Korabek

-The NOPE of Pinellas annual Candlelight Vigil is held annually on the third Thursday of October.
+The NOPE of Pinellas annual Candlelight Vigil is held annually in October.

-iHeart Radio Interview - Tampa Bay Tomorrow 10/14/17 - NOPE (Narcotics Overdoes Prevention & Education)
+iHeart Radio Interview - Tampa Bay Tomorrow 10/14/17 - NOPE (Narcotics Overdose Prevention & Education)

 Ryan Gorman spoke with Lynne Knowles, chapter president for NOPE Hillsborough, Laurie Serra from Pinellas NOPE and Angela McHenry from the Hillsborough chapter about the work NOPE does in the Bay Area and their upcoming candle light vigil. www.nopehillsborough.org www.nopepinellas.org.
 Listen Now